-- (1) The council must give written notice of each direction, or declaration, under this Division to each party to the relevant complaint. - (2) The notice about a direction to pay an amount under section 209 must include a statement about the right to enforce the direction under section 380A of the Magistrates Court (Civil Jurisdiction) Act 1982.
+- (1) The council must give written notice of each direction, or declaration, under this division to each party to the relevant complaint. - (2) The notice about a direction to pay an amount under section 209 must include a statement about the right to enforce the direction under the Magistrates Court (Civil Jurisdiction) Act 1982, section 380A.